imcf/hrm-omero/DEVELOPMENT.md

 - [x] make log verbosity setting optional in the configuration file, otherwise `Adding a file sink for logging failed: Level '' does not exist` is issued from `hrm_omero.cli:logger_add_file_sink` if nothing is present
-- [ ] try to catch "assert failed" errors when uploading data to OMERO, this usually indicates that the file / fileset was refused by Bio-Formats
 - [x] retain structure of complex multi-file datasets like Olympus `.vsi` that expects files to be in specific sub-directories etc.
 - [x] add group-write permissions to files and directories created by the connector